 - (1) Weight of DCF and market multiples: We assigned 80% weight to DCF's and 20% weight to market multiples because we had achieved better visibility of future earnings at the time, which made the DCF approach more meaningful. - (2) Weighted average costs of capital, or WACC: We decreased our estimated WACC from 28% as of January 2003 to 27% for January 2004 and to 26% for April 2004.
-This was the combined result of the changes in risk-free rate and the decrease in our company-specific risk as the Company continued to grow and meet important milestones. - (3) Capital market valuation multiples: We obtained and assessed updated capital market valuation data of comparable Chinese and U.S. Internet companies. - (4) Management forecast used in the DCF computation reflect the following significant events: - increased projected revenue growth of P4P business to reflect traffic expansion and channel expansion in 2003 and early 2004; - projections for new online advertisement revenue streams based on the actual 2003 and early 2004 data; - lower enterprise search software and portal search service revenue projections to reflect management's current view on prospects of these businesses at the time; - increased capital expenditures for 2005 to 2007 to reflect projected growth in traffic and revenue; and - other relevant costs and operating expenses adjusted up to reflect expanded scale of operations.
+This was the combined result of the changes in risk-free rate and the decrease in our company-specific risk as the Company continued to grow and meet important milestones. - (3) Capital market valuation multiples: We obtained and assessed updated capital market valuation data of comparable Chinese and U.S. Internet companies including Sina.com, Sohu.com, Netease.com, Yahoo!, AskJeeve, and Findwhat.com as of January 31, 2004 and April 7, 2004. - (4) Management forecast used in the DCF computation reflect the following significant events: - increased projected revenue rate of P4P business to reflect traffic expansion and channel expansion in 2003 and early 2004; - projections for new online advertisement revenue streams based on the actual 2003 and early 2004 data; - lower enterprise search software and portal search service revenue projections to reflect management's more conservative view on prospects of these businesses at the time;

+- increased capital expenditures for 2005 to 2007 to reflect projected growth in traffic and revenue; and - other relevant costs and operating expenses adjusted up to reflect expanded scale of operations.